sufikaur/sufikaur/README.md

 ### About Me

-I'm a 4th-year undergraduate student working towards a combined BS/MS in Computer Science and Cognitive Psychology at Northeastern University
+I'm a 4th-year undergraduate student working towards a combined BS/MS in Computer Science and Cognitive Psychology at Northeastern University.

-Im passionate about understanding, critiquing, and promoting transparency in aritifical intellegence algorithms, as well as connecting psychological theories in areas including childhood development, cognition, morality, and memory to computing.
+I am passionate about understanding, critiquing, and promoting transparency in artificial intelligence algorithms and connecting psychological theories in areas including childhood development, cognition, morality, and memory to computing.

-I also love to dance, play the guitar, word games, running, watch old movies, and eat any variation of choclate ice cream :)
+I also love to dance, play the guitar, play word games, run, watch old movies, and eat any variation of chocolate ice cream :)

 📧 Contact me for temporary access to my:
+- BroadbandBot
 - Strum repository!
 - Image Processing Project
 - GiftPicker.io